You are visiting the website of MICHAEL HEAP

 Neuro-linguistic programming

-This article is largely about the early claims of NLP, including some of the most astonishing.
-It includes access to my reviews of the experimental evidence in the late 1980s (please note I did no experiments myself).
+My papers on NLP are largely about early claims, including some of the most astonishing (please note I did no experiments myself).

 Reflections on recovered memories